 Knit Chemotherapy Hats for Cancer Patients

 Hand-knitted chemotherapy hats are needed to help cancer patients during one of the most difficult parts of their treatment.
-Approximately 650,000 Americans receive chemotherapy each year, according to the American Cancer Society.
-Many of these patients face the heart wrenching side effect of chemotherapy hair loss during treatments meant to help them recover.
+Many of the hundreds of thousands of patients who undergo chemotherapy each year face the heart wrenching side effect of chemotherapy hair loss during treatments meant to help them recover.
 Not only must these cancer patients face a life-threatening illness, they must also learn to deal with seeing a different person in the mirror.